fogboots/Ai-Brainrot-Investment-Researcher/README.md

 python invest.py
 ```

-### Main Menu Options
+### Menu Options

-1. **Research an investment topic**: Enter any investment-related question to find recent news and analysis
+1. **Research Mode**: Enter any investment question to find and analyze recent news
-2. **Look up specific stock ticker**: Get current information about a specific stock
+2. **Stock Lookup**: Look up information about a specific stock ticker
-3. **View saved research**: (Coming soon)
+3. **Saved Research**: Coming soon
-4. **Brain Rot Mode**: Generate entertaining TikTok-style explanations of financial topics
+4. **Brain Rot Mode**: Get investment explanations in TikTok format

-### Brain Rot Video Creation
+### Brain Rot Mode

-For the full Brain Rot experience with video:

-1. Place a Subway Surfers gameplay video named `subway_surfers.mp4` in the project directory
+This feature creates videos explaining investment concepts with Subway Surfers gameplay in the background.

+All necessary media files are included in the repository:
+- Subway Surfers gameplay video
-2. (Optional) Place a Peter Griffin image named `peter.png` in the project directory
+- Peter Griffin image for overlay

-3. Select Brain Rot Mode and follow the prompts
+Just select Brain Rot Mode from the menu and follow the prompts.

 ## API Keys

-- **OpenAI API Key**: Required for all functionality.
-Get one at [OpenAI](https://platform.openai.com/)
+- **OpenAI API Key**: Available at [OpenAI](https://platform.openai.com/)
-- **Alpha Vantage API Key**: Optional, for enhanced stock information.
-Get one at [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
+- **Alpha Vantage API Key**: Available at [Alpha Vantage](https://www.alphavantage.co/support/#api-key)
-- **Eleven Labs API Key**: Optional, for text-to-speech in Brain Rot mode.
-Get one at [Eleven Labs](https://elevenlabs.io/)
+- **Eleven Labs API Key**: Available at [Eleven Labs](https://elevenlabs.io/)

-## License
+## License & Disclaimer

-MIT
+MIT License

-## Disclaimer

-This tool is for educational and entertainment purposes only.
-Always do your own research before making investment decisions.
-The information provided by this tool should not be considered financial advice.
+**Disclaimer**: This tool is for educational and entertainment purposes only.
+The information provided should not be considered financial advice.